annamalai-muthiah/Machine.Learning/Tier.1.Predictive.Modeling.md

 algae.clean.2.1.test = algae.clean.2.1[-train.rows, ]
 ```

-Now having removed the outlier, the linear model function (lm) was executed again and the following was the output
+Now that the outlier had been removed, the linear model function (lm) was executed again and the following was the output

 ```r
 algae.lm2 = lm(formula = a1 ~ ., data = algae.clean.2.1.train[, 1:12])